 There will be two levels of evaluation.
-The first level takes place within the COMPASS Coordinating Centers to assess success of individually funded programs.
-The second level will be with ETR, the COMPASS external evaluation partner who will assess the overall success of the Coordinating Centers.
-It is expected that funded community partners will collaborate on and participate in assessments with the Coordinating Centers to support the COMPASS evaluation efforts.
+The first level takes place within the COMPASS Coordinating Centers to assess the success of individually funded programs and will be led by the respective Coordinating Center.
+The second level, called Centralized Evaluation, will be led by ETR, the COMPASS external evaluation partner who will assess the overall success of the Coordinating Centers.
+It is expected that funded community partners will collaborate on and participate in assessments with the Coordinating Centers and ETR to support the COMPASS evaluation efforts.